 Geography is a rigorous and multi-disciplinary subject which encourages intellectual curiosity and engagement in real-world issues.
 Departmental staff are highly experienced and well-travelled, and lessons are creatively presented with a range of visits and trips to reinforce classroom learning.
 All students study Geography in Years 7 to 9.
 Thereafter, students may opt to study the subject at a higher level for IGCSE, A Level (following the Edexcel syllabus) and IB.

 The department is well resourced with access to Smart Boards and computers as well as a comprehensive range of DVDs, texts and fieldwork equipment.
 There is also a wealth of online resources available in the Library and our online subscriptions which support background research.
-There are extensive revision materials written by the department for the external exam courses for students in Years 10-13 on the school’s VLE (virtual learning environment) accessible through the school’s web page via the links ‘button’ on Moodle.
+There are extensive revision materials written by the department for the external exam courses for students in Years 10-13 on the school’s VLE (virtual learning environment) accessible via the links button on Moodle (go to 'Portals and eResources' at the bottom of the navigation panel on the school website).
 The department has written its own resources to help develop students’ knowledge and ways of thinking including puzzles such as crosswords and grids known as ‘walls’ inspired by the TV program Only Connect.

 Years 7 to 9